CamDavidsonPilon/lifelines/docs/Quickstart.rst

     T, E = datetimes_to_durations(start_times, end_times, freq='h')

-Alternatively, perhaps you are interested in viewing the survival table given some durations and censorship vectors.
+Alternatively, perhaps you are interested in viewing the survival table given some durations and censoring vectors.

 .. code:: python